GooTechnologies/learn/tutorials/material-fundamentals/index.md

 ![](11.png)

 Next up, the Ambient property, used mainly for the base lighting of an object, also light bakes and occlusion maps are inserted here.
-The hexagons facing away from the light have been pitch black until now as no light hits that side, connecting a map to the Ambient  ives the illusion that some reflected light is bouncing of the backside of the sphere.
+The hexagons facing away from the light have been pitch black until now as no light hits that side, connecting a map to the Ambient gives the illusion that some reflected light is bouncing of the backside of the sphere.
 With a mid grey in the color channel the effect is subtle but effective.

 ## You’re done!

 Great job, you have mastered the Material fundamentals.

-<iframe id="advanced_iframe" name="advanced_iframe" src="https://goote.ch/f1ab4e20f8484a39a02e2e38fa7a6423.scene/" width="100%" height="500" scrolling="auto" frameborder="0" border="0" allowtransparency="true"></iframe>
+<iframe id="advanced_iframe" name="advanced_iframe" src="https://c1.goote.ch/f1ab4e20f8484a39a02e2e38fa7a6423.scene/" width="100%" height="500" scrolling="auto" frameborder="0" border="0" allowtransparency="true"></iframe>